-- Groups on visits must have at least two members of staff.
-(In certain circumstances one staff member may be sufficient e.g. sixth formers attending a lecture in London)
+- o Groups on visits must have at least two members of staff.
+(In certain circumstances one staff member may be sufficient e.g. Sixth Formers attending a lecture in London).

 - o Ratios for staff to students must adhere to the following:

 - o Residential (minimum of two staff):

-- I 5:1 for sixth form
+- 15:1 for Sixth Form

-- I0:1 for mixed year groups
+- 10:1 for mixed Year Groups

 - 8:1 for Blocks 3-5

 - o Day trips:

-- 20:1 for sixth form
+- 20:1 for Sixth Form

-- 15:1 for mixed year groups and Blocks 3-5
+- 15:1 for mixed Year Groups and Blocks 3-5

-- All groups on visits must have a nominated group leader and nominated deputy leader (except on visits led by one person)
+- o All groups on visits must have a nominated group leader and nominated deputy leader (except on visits led by one person).

 - o The use of volunteer trip accompaniers (i.e. non trip staff/possibly family members) on trips needs to be very carefully considered and be pre-approved by the Trips Manager.
 Safeguarding issues are of primary importance and will govern all decisions.
 To qualify they need to demonstrate a level of experience/expertise which can be proven to enhance the stated educational aims of the trip in question.
-Skills which cannot be obtained in-house.
 They will be required to be DBS checked and interviewed by the Trips Manager before approval.
 Volunteer accompaniers do not qualify as trip staff and therefore are not included in the recommended staff to student ratios.
 This also applies to staff who are parents of students on trips.
 For the sake of clarity, volunteer accompaniers will meet the full cost of the trip.